-Delegations For Dialogue not only facilitates these crucial exchanges but approaches the topic through an academic angle.
-During previous programmes, Dr J Simon Rofe ,Programme Director in Global Diplomacy at the School of Oriental And African Studies (SOAS) has provided a lecture for our delegation addressing the important role sports can play in international diplomacy.
+Delegations for Dialogue not only facilitates these crucial exchanges but approaches the topic through an academic angle.
+During previous sports exchange programmes, Dr J Simon Rofe ,Programme Director in Global Diplomacy at the School of Oriental And African Studies (SOAS) has provided a lecture for our delegation addressing the important role sports can play in international diplomacy.

 In April 2016, we organised our first Runners Delegation in the DPRK.
 Here a group of student athletes participated in the Pyongyang Marathon 2016 and also had the opportunity to meet with the DPRK Youth Football team at the Pyongyang International Football School where a short friendly match was organised.
 During the Cultural Heritage Symposium in Iran, Fine Art students introduced their work while also sharing their hopes for the future.

 Sports & Cultural Exchanges have between 15-20 delegates and last 7 days.